NashvilleSoftwareSchool/NSS-Cohort2-Resources/README.md

 3. edit the `README.md` file using [Markdown syntax] (http://daringfireball.net/projects/markdown/syntax).
 Also review [Github flavored markdown](http://github.github.com/github-flavored-markdown/)
 4. commit your changes to the branch `git add README.md` then `git commit -m "updated the list"`
 5. push your repo up to Github `git push origin master`
-6. issue a pull request via Github 'click on the pullrequest button on the repo page'
+6. issue a pull request via Github `click on the pullrequest button on the repo page`